 Bat Nha Zen Institution

 Bat Nha zen institution is indeed a great place for meditation.
 The institution is located quite near the famous Dambri waterfall with two tea hills on its side and a small stream with three unnamed waterfalls.
-“Bat Nha” is a transliterated of the word “Prajnâ” of ancient Indian language which means “wisdom”.
+“Bat Nha” is transliterated of the word “Prajnâ” of ancient Indian language which means “wisdom”.

 Di Da pagoda